 be in place before such services can be provided.

 Overall, the Department of Children and Youth Affairs has responsibility for these Regulations and for developing policy in this area.
-The HSE is required to inspect and regulate pre-school childcare services and has published a list of tips on choosing a pre-school.
+The Child and Family Agency is required to inspect and regulate pre-school childcare services and has published a list of tips on choosing a pre-school.

 The different types of pre-school childcare services are